Youth

 AnglicareNT

-headspace Darwin is a free and confidential service that can help young people aged 12 to 25 with their mental health and wellbeing.
-The headspace Enhanced Care service supports young people with complex mental health issues to access flexible,coordinated care.
+headspace Katherine is a free and confidential service that can help eligible young people aged 12 to 25 with their mental health and wellbeing. headspace Katherine provides assistance in 4 key areas: Mental Health, Physical and Sexual Health, Alcohol and Other Drugs (AOD) and Vocational Support.

 Read more